 - Digital Input Mode (C1050 Only): You can select the mode of operation for the general purpose digital input (C1050 Only).
-This setting influences the sequence of operation of the controller - ▶ Occupancy: In this mode, an open contact signifies that the controller should be occupied, unless indicated otherwise from a Network Controller or other device.
+This setting influences the sequence of operation of the controller - Occupancy: In this mode, an open contact signifies that the controller should be occupied, unless indicated otherwise from a Network Controller or other device.
 A closed contact signifies that the controller should instead be unoccupied, but in this case it will actually ignore the status sent by the Network Controller. - Fan Proof: In this mode, a closed contact indicates proof of fan operation. - Filter: This option shows or hides the yellow air filter icon on the Home Screen, and any associated text.
-This setting does not affect the sequence of operation of the controller. - Pressure Control Mode: This option lets you display either a bypass damper or a variable speed drive to control the static pressure.
-If no pressure control system is in place, it can be set "None". - Fan: This option shows or hides the green fan icon on the Home Screen, and associated text.
-This setting does not affect the sequence of operation of the controller. - Math Functions: This section selects the Math Functions that are to be displayed on the Home Screen AND ON THE ZONING ROOFTOP CONTROLLER ICON of the controller.
-Math functions can represent the calculated average de mand of the entire building (see p.63 for more details).
+This setting does not affect the sequence of operation of the controller. - Fan: This option shows or hides the green fan icon on the Home Screen, and associated text.
+This setting does not affect the sequence of operation of the controller.

+- Math Functions: This section selects the Math Functions that are to be displayed on the Home Screen AND ON THE ZONING ROOFTOP CONTROLLER ICON of the controller.
+Math functions can represent the calculated average de mand of the entire building (see p.66 for more details).
 Each Math function's name can be customized (up to 16 characters long).
-These settings do not affect the sequence of operation of the controller.

-- Device Description: This feature simply allows you to change the description of the controller that appears on the Vis page and at the top of the configuration page window.
+These settings do not affect the sequence of operation of the controller. - Device Description: This feature simply allows you to change the description of the controller that appears on the Vis page and at the top of the configuration page window.
 This feature is for display purposes only and does not affect controller operation. - Enable Absolute Overrides: This option activates absolute override mode.
 By default, manual overrides are blocked if the safety of the system is at risk, for example, by cancelling a manual cooling override if the fan stops or if it is too cold in the supply.
 Absolute overrides bypass all limits and restrictions and therefore should only be used for testing.
 This setting will be lost if the controller should lose power or is reset.
 PROCEED AT YOUR OWN RISK.